rdnt/rdnt/README.md

 ### Hi! 👋

-I'm thrilled you are here! 😃
+Glad you are here! 😃

 My name is Tasos, and I am a software engineer based in Greece.
 I love programming, designing software, as well as listening to music or tinkering with programs in varried, interesting ways.
 I also game a little, when time allows.